cap-js/mcp-server/README.md

 - Implementation guides

 ## Usage
-Configure your MCP Client (Cline, Codex, opencode, etc.) to use the server with command `cds-mcp`.
+Configure your MCP client (Cline, Codex, opencode, etc.) to use the server with command `cds-mcp`.
-The following rules help to guide the LLM to use the servers correctly:
+The following rules help guide the LLM to use the server correctly:

 ```markdown
 - You MUST search for CDS definitions, like entities, fields and services (which include HTTP endpoints) with cds-mcp, only if it fails you MAY read \*.cds files in the project.